rahmanef63/super-dashboard-414/plan.md

 *   **Error Handling:**  Implement robust error handling for invalid IDs and data fetching failures.
 *   **Data Relationships:** Clearly define the relationship between dashboards, workspaces, and pages (especially dynamic pages) in your data model.
 This will impact how you filter and display pages in the menu.
 *   **Dynamic Component Loading:**  Instead of directly importing components in the `Page` interface, consider using dynamic imports (`next/dynamic`) to improve performance by only loading the necessary components.
-*   **Menu Component:** Create a separate `DynamicMenu` component to encapsulate the menu logic and keep `page.tsx` cleaner.
+*   **Menu Component:** Create a separate `SidebarDynamicMenuLoader` component to encapsulate the menu logic and keep `page.tsx` cleaner.
 This component will handle the conditional rendering of menu items based on the presence of IDs and the relevant page data.
 *   **Styling:** Apply appropriate styling to the menu and content areas to create a user-friendly interface.
 *   **Accessibility:**  Ensure the dynamic menu and content are accessible, following WCAG guidelines.